masci/datadog/README.md

 ```

 When the DD_API_KEY env var is set with a valid API Key, the tests will
-also perform an actual call sending some metrics and events.
+also perform an actual call sending some metrics, events and service checks.